KeithDinh/ASP.NET-Social-App/README.md

 dotnet ef database drop: drop current db

-### CONFIGS
+### Configs

-If production mode is false, app will use both appsettings and appsettings development by default
+In dev mode, prod mode will be false and app will use both appsettings and appsettings development by default

 File: appsettings.Development.json
 * "Microsoft": "Information" gives useful details on accessing the route

-### MODELS/ENTITIES
+### Models/Entities

 public methods: we need the Entity Framework to both get/set itself